Austria open to F1 race with no spectators

 F1 managing director Ross Brawn said last week the new campaign would likely start in Europe and take place behind closed doors, with strict limitations in place to ensure the safety of those working in the paddock at the event.

-Speaking in a press conference on Wednesday, Austrian sports minister and vice-chancellor Werner Kolger said the government would not oppose the race going ahead behind closed doors.
+Speaking in a press conference on Wednesday, Austrian sports minister and vice-chancellor Werner Kogler said the government would not oppose the race going ahead behind closed doors.

 "This is a completely different situation than games in a stadium.
 Several people are affected.
 The minimum distance rules would have to be observed in the same way, of course.
 But that seems possible.